idokka/hugo-theme-hello-friend-blue/README.md

 * Use `coverAlt = "description of image"` to add custom alt text to the cover image (defaults to post or page title as alt text)
 * Use `coverCaption = "Image Credit to [Barry Bluejeans](https://unsplash.com/)"` to add a caption for the cover image.

-## How to display the Last Modified Date in your posts
+## How to display the Last Modified Date in your posts <a id="display-the-last-modified-date" />

 Add `lastModDisplay = "[your display text]"` to `config.toml` to enable last modified date on your posts.
 Note - an empty string value `""` does not display anything.